PG Online Open Day sessions

 The MA in Linguistics is a general research training degree.
 Its aim is to give you a broad foundation in the central areas of modern linguistics, while at the same time allowing you to develop your own particular areas of specialism and expertise as you proceed.
 It aims partly to impart knowledge, and partly to introduce the methods, tools and modes of thinking which characterise the pursuit of academic research.
 This is usually the most suitable degree for students who have not previously studied linguistics, or whose exposure has been limited or from very different theoretical perspectives than the one(s) we offer.

-The MA in Sociolinguistics and MA in Psycholinguistics develop your skills and knowledge more specifically in the relevant area but also provide you with a broad general foundation.
+The MA in Psycholinguistics develops your skills and knowledge more specifically in the relevant area but also provide you with a broad general foundation.

-The MA in Comparative Syntax and Semantics, the MA in Phonetics and Phonology and the MA in Forensic Phonetics are aimed at students who have enough background in these areas to know that they wish to specialise in them and who have enough background in other areas of linguistics not to need to take foundation courses in them.
+The MSc in Forensic Speech Science is aimed at students who have enough background in this area to know that they wish to specialise, and who have enough background in other areas of linguistics not to need to take foundation courses.
 From the first term, these programmes provide the opportunity to deepen prior knowledge of the chosen area of specialism.

 A sample of the research topics chosen by recent Masters students can be found here.